Red Turban Rebellions: Ming dynasty (Zhu Yuanzhang)

+Origin

 Zhu Yuanzhang, who would later become the Hongwu Emperor, was born on 21 October 1328 at Zhongli village in Haozhou (modern Fengyang County, Anhui).
 He was the youngest surviving child among four sons and two daughters.
 His parents were tax defaulters who fled from place to place working as tenant farmers.
 At the age of 16, in 1344, Zhu's father, mother, and oldest brother died in an epidemic accompanied by summer locusts and drought.
 The surviving family was too poor to care for Zhu and offered him to a local Buddhist monastery as menial labour.
 Zhu was sent out by the monastery to beg for food.
-For the next three years Zhu wandered around as mendicant monk, during which time he came to understand the circumstances of the rebellion.
+For the next three years Zhu wandered around as a mendicant monk, during which time he came to understand the circumstances of the rebellion.
 At the age of 24, Zhu returned to the monastery where he learned to read and studied Buddhist texts.

+Early career

 On 16 February 1352, Haozhou was captured by the Red Turbans.
 The Yuan army retaliated by sending raiders to sack Buddhist monasteries, turning Zhu's home into a battlefield.
 His temple was burned down in the same month.
 On 15 April, Zhu joined the Red Turban rebellion under Guo Zixing's command.
 Zhu married an adopted daughter of Guo who would later become empress.
-In 1353, two other rebels on the run from Yuan forces took refuge with Guo, but asserted seniority over him and causing factional conflict within the rebel movement.
+In 1353, two other rebels on the run from Yuan forces took refuge with Guo, but asserted seniority over him and caused factional conflict within the rebel movement.
 Guo was captured by one of the rebel leaders and was saved by Zhu upon his return from an expedition.
 A Yuan siege on Haozhou was also ended when their general, Jia Lu, died.
 Afterwards, Zhu returned to his village and recruited over 700 men led by 24 of his friends, which included figures such as Xu Da, Chang Yuchun, Tang He, Lan Yu, Mu Ying and Geng Bingwen.
-They were known as the "Fengyang mafia."
+They were known as the "Fengyang mafia".

 In the fall of 1353, Guo gave Zhu an independent commission under the title of guard commander.
 He expanded south, gaining large numbers of followers and defected soldiers along the way.
-By the end of the year, Zhu had gained Chuzhou (near the Anhui-Jiangxi border) and remained there until 1355, when he had amassed an army of 30,000.
+By the end of the year, Zhu had gained Chuzhou (near the Anhui–Jiangxi border) and remained there until 1355, when he had amassed an army of 30,000.
 After successfully repelling a Yuan army in the first months of 1355, at which point Guo Zixing had died, Zhu started preparations to attack Nanjing.
 The siege in mid-August was a failure but Zhu's forces remained stable and took the surrounding countryside.
 In October, the Red Turbans tried to take Nanjing again, and in the process both of Guo's successors were killed, leaving Zhu Yuanzhang in sole command of his forces.